-People ask me all the time how to study the Bible.
+People frequently ask me how to study the Bible.
 How does one go about making sense of it systematically?
-That's not an easy question to answer.
+That's not a simple question.
 The Bible is neither short nor simple and the meaning of its many verses are surrounded in much controversy.
 It is enough for most people to give up in frustration.

 Since writing that article, I have become more focused on another key.
 I had known about and followed it earlier, but lately I have come to see how more universal and helpful this key is for Christians and Bible students.
 If you want to keep out of bondage to false doctrine taught in many congregations and on the Internet, you need to become aware of and pay attention to this rule.
 It is the rule of paying taking care to understand the audience of a passage.

 The Revelation 3:10 Unconditional Promise of Escape from Great Tribulation